wigig-tools/qd-realization/README.md

 | :---: | :---: |
 | [![NIST picture](https://github.com/usnistgov.png?size=100)](https://github.com/usnistgov) | [![SIGNET picture](https://github.com/signetlabdei.png?size=100)](https://github.com/signetlabdei) |

-The Q-D Realization software has been developed at NIST by [Anuraag Bodi](https://www.nist.gov/people/anuraag-bodi) and maintained by [Tanguy Ropitault](https://www.nist.gov/people/tanguy-ropitault).
+The Q-D Realization software has been developed at NIST by [Anuraag Bodi](https://www.nist.gov/people/anuraag-bodi), Steve Blandino, and Neeraj Varshney and maintained by [Tanguy Ropitault](https://www.nist.gov/people/tanguy-ropitault).

-The current version of the code has been developed in collaboration with University of Padova, Department of Information Engineering, [SIGNET group](http://signet.dei.unipd.it/), under Prof. [Michele Zorzi](http://www.dei.unipd.it/~zorzi/)'s supervision.
+The current version of the code has been developed in collaboration with University of Padova, Department of Information Engineering, [SIGNET group](http://signet.dei.unipd.it/), by Mattia Lecci and Paolo Testolina under Prof. [Michele Zorzi](http://www.dei.unipd.it/~zorzi/)'s supervision.

 You can find the detailed list of contributors [here](https://github.com/wigig-tools/qd-realization/graphs/contributors).